tomasklaen/uosc/README.md

 Copy `uosc.lua` into `scripts/` folder.

-To configure uosc, create a `script-opts/uosc.conf` file, or download the one in this repository.
+To configure **uosc**, create a `script-opts/uosc.conf` file, or download the one in this repository.

 ## Options